PatrykRudzinski/React_CSR_init/README.md

 Put here config files for used libraries.

 #### /styles
-Everything related to styles
+Everything related to styles, themes or animations.

 #### /utils
-Place for widely used functions which isn't components, but can be used anywhere.
+Place for widely used functions which aren't components, but can be used anywhere.

 #### /assets